Steve Carlton: More success

 Carlton continued to enjoy many years of success with the Phillies, winning the Cy Young Award in 1972, 1977, 1980, and 1982, and pitching the Phillies to the best string of post-season appearances in club history.
 Carlton was the first pitcher to win four Cy Young Awards, a mark later matched by Greg Maddux, and exceeded by Roger Clemens and Randy Johnson.
 His Cy Young Award in 1972 was by unanimous vote, and he finished fifth in balloting for the National League MVP.
 Gradually the Phillies improved their team, and won the National League East Division three consecutive times from 1976 to 1978.

 In 1980, Carlton led the National League in victories (24), strikeouts (286) and innings pitched (304) to help the Phillies win the 1980 World Series, their first title; he won the series' final game and was 2–0 with a 2.40 ERA with 17 strikeouts in 15 innings in his two starts against the Kansas City Royals.
-Carlton was the last major league pitcher to have 300 innings pitched in a season.
+Carlton is the last major league pitcher to have 300 innings pitched in a season.

 Carlton won a Gold Glove Award for his fielding in 1981.
 On September 13, 1982, for the fourth time in his career, Carlton hit a home run and tossed a complete-game shutout in the same game.
 He is the only pitcher to have done so in three different decades.

 He helped the Phillies to another pennant in 1983, finishing 15–16 with a 3.11 ERA in 37 starts. but they lost to the Baltimore Orioles in the World Series.
 Carlton was 2–0 with a 0.66 ERA against the Los Angeles Dodgers in the NLCS, allowing 1 run in 13 innings with 13 strikeouts.
 In the 1983 World Series, Carlton was matched up against Jim Palmer in Game 3, where he gave up 2 earned runs in 6 2/3 innings of a 3–2 loss.
 The Phillies lost the series in five games.

 On September 23, 1983, in a game against his former team, the St. Louis Cardinals, Carlton won the 300th game of his career, becoming the 16th pitcher to accomplish the feat.